Perspective11/Consultancy-Assessment/README.md

    - Check that LaTeX is available on your system

 4. **API connection issues:**
-   - The project caches UNICEF data on first run
+   - **UNICEF data is retrieved directly from the SDMX API on first run**
+   - Data is automatically cached locally for subsequent runs
-   - Subsequent runs use cached data for reliability
+   - If API is unavailable, cached data ensures analysis can proceed

 ### Data Sources

 The analysis uses three main data sources:

-1. **UNICEF SDMX API** - Maternal health indicators (ANC4, SBA)
+1. **UNICEF SDMX API** - **Direct API retrieval** of maternal health indicators (ANC4, SBA) via rsdmx package
 2. **UN Population Division** - Demographic data and country reference
 3. **UNICEF On-track Countries** - U5MR achievement classification

+**Note:** UNICEF data is retrieved directly from the official SDMX API and cached locally for reproducibility and reliability.

 ### Analysis Overview